DL4CV/dl4cv.github.io/working_in_waic.md

 ----------

-For those who do not already have a user account on WAIC: we will allocate a temporary user for you, named “classXX”.
+For those who do not already have a user account on WAIC: we will allocate a temporary user for you, named `classXX`.
-We will mail you a “secret key” file “classXX-key”.
+We will mail you a “secret key” file `classXX-key`.
 To use it (with mobaXterm):
-Save the locally on your windows machine in `C:\Users\<your account>\Documents\MobaXterm\home` Open mobaXterm
+- Save the locally on your windows machine in `C:\Users\<your account>\Documents\MobaXterm\home`
+- Open mobaXterm
   `chmod 600 classXX-key`
-Login to WAIC access server:
+- Login to WAIC access server:
   `ssh access3.wexac.weizmann.ac.il -l classXX -i classXX-key` Replace “XX” with the actual number of the account you were given.

 ----------